marijnh/Eloquent-JavaScript/20_node.md

 The full script for the server is available at [_https://eloquentjavascript.net/code/file_server.js_](https://eloquentjavascript.net/code/file_server.js).
 You can download that and, after installing its dependencies, run it with Node to start your own file server.
-And of course, you can modify and extend it to solve this chapter's exercises or to experiment.
+And, of course, you can modify and extend it to solve this chapter's exercises or to experiment.

 {{index "body (HTTP)", "curl program"}}

-The command-line tool `curl`, widely available on ((Unix))-like systems (such as OS X and Linux), can be used to make ((HTTP)) ((request))s.
+The command-line tool `curl`, widely available on ((Unix))-like systems (such as macOS and Linux), can be used to make ((HTTP)) ((request))s.
 The following session briefly tests our server.
-The `-X` option is used to set the request's ((method)) and `-d` is used to include a request body.
+The `-X` option is used to set the request's ((method)), and `-d` is used to include a request body.

 ```{lang: null}